csps-efpc/csps-llm/README.md

 The service will return a well-formed JSON object in every case, and will comply with the provided schema if it's there.

 ## Contributions
-Nothing makes us happier than sonstrucutve feedback and well-formed PRs - if you're looking to contribute, some areas where we'd love help:
+Nothing makes us happier than constructive feedback and well-formed PRs - if you're looking to contribute, some areas where we'd love help:
 * Auto-download of models from HuggingFace - easy
 * Support session suspend and restore when several are running concurrently - tricky
 * Switch to using llama-cpp-python's built in chat formatting - easy